-Newer rods that use the fiberglass itself as a ferrule are usually not as prone to this sticking problem.
+Newer rods that use the fiberglass itself as a ferrule are usually not as prone as bad to this sticking problem.

 Clean both the male and female ends.
 The cure is to lightly oil these joints.
 Many years ago it was common knowledge that you could get a slight amount of oil from rubbing the male rod end behind your ear or along side your nose before connecting the ferrules.
 Sometimes the younger generation needs to be taught this simple forgotten trick that your grandfather did not pass along.

 Here are some other suggestions on how to prevent the problem.
 (1) When it's cool in the morning and heats up during the day things expands, but not in exact ratio to each other.
-Put your rod in the river for a few seconds...cool it down, should come apart easily then.
-(2) Or when you get home try using ice packs where it connects for about 5 minutes, or pour a little boiling water over the upper section, which helps it comes apart.
+Put your rod in the river for a few seconds...cool it down, it should come apart easily then.
+(2) Or when you get home, try using ice packs at the connection for about 5 minutes, or pour a little boiling water over the upper section, which helps it comes apart.
 (3) Half the issue was not being able to get a good grip.
 Wrapping a bunch of masking tape wraps around the blank building up it's diameter which allows you to get a good grip and take the two pieces apart.
-Or use Latex gloves, and/or one of those rubber pads for opening a fruit jar works also works.
+Or use Latex gloves, and/or one of those rubber pads made for opening a fruit jar also works.
 (4) Put wax on the male end of the rod.
 Some even spry Windex on the ends to prevent it from getting stuck.
 (5) What does work is spray dry silicone on the rod joints once in a while.
 Dry silicone doesn't gather dirt and it lasts a long time.
 The downside is if you don't push the ferrules tightly together you might find yourself with half a rod when you cast.
-(6) Candle wax or paraffin will work well.
-Ski wax if you have that.
+(6) Candle wax or paraffin will work well, or ski wax if you have that.

 The one important factor in